Simple Schema

 POST /v1/conversion/simple-to-full-json

-This endpoint is essential for building headless template workflows, where templates are generated or assembled programmatically—by AI models, config files, or external systems—and later converted for use inside the builder.
+These endpoints are essential for building headless template workflows, where templates are generated, assembled, or adjusted programmatically—by AI models, config files, or external systems—and later converted for use inside the builder.

-Visit the Content Services API Simple to Full JSON documentation to learn more about how to use this endpoint.
+Visit the Content Services API Simple to Full JSON and Full to Simple documentation to learn more about how to use these endpoints.

 Use Cases